jeaffbozos/MagicEden-NFT-Scripts/README.md

 - [Tip Jar](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#Solana-Tip-Jar)

 ## Finding Market Symbols
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Any reference to a collection symbol in this repo refers to the collection symbols assigned to collections by API providers (ME, HowRare.is).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Any reference to a collection symbol in this repo refers to the collection symbols assigned to collections by API providers (MagicEden, HowRare.is).

 **HowRare.is Collection Symbol:**